Lorenzo

 Don't trust a man like that.

-The speech is one of Lorenzo's most direct philosophical statements and one of Shakespeare's most-quoted positions on music.
-Within the Renaissance tradition Lorenzo is drawing on, music was understood as the most direct human access to divine order — the audible echo of the music of the spheres — and the capacity to be "moved with concord of sweet sounds" was understood as the marker of a soul properly aligned with that order.
-The man without music, on this reading, is a man whose soul has lost its proper attunement, and such a man — Lorenzo argues — is "fit for treasons, stratagems and spoils."
-The connection between musicality and morality is exact.
-Music, in Lorenzo's philosophy, is not a pleasure or a recreation; it is a moral diagnostic.
-The speech has been quoted across four centuries as one of the most affecting Renaissance defences of music's spiritual significance.
-It is also, structurally, an unobtrusive piece of the play's anti-Jewish substrate.
-The principal figure in the play to whom Lorenzo's diagnostic applies is Shylock, whose 2.5 line — "Lock up my doors; and when you hear the drum / And the vile squealing of the wry-necked fife, / Clamb not you up to the casements then" — has presented him as the man who actively forbids music in his household.
-Lorenzo's "let no such man be trusted" is, in this reading, the comedy's quiet philosophical justification for the treatment Shylock has received: the man who hates music is, by his own action, fit for the treatment the play has given him.
+In the tradition Lorenzo is drawing on, music was the most direct human access to divine order – the audible echo of the music of the spheres – so being "moved with concord of sweet sounds" was the sign of a soul properly tuned to that order.
+The man without music is, on this reading, a soul that has lost its tuning, and such a man is "fit for treasons, stratagems and spoils."
+Music, here, is not a pleasure but a moral test.
+The lines have been quoted for four centuries as one of the great defences of music's spiritual weight.
+They are also, more quietly, a piece of the play's anti-Jewish undertow.
+The figure to whom the diagnosis most obviously applies is Shylock, whose A2S5 order – "Lock up my doors; and when you hear the drum / And the vile squealing of the wry-necked fife, / Clamber not you up to the casements then" – has shown him shutting music out of his own house.
+Lorenzo's "let no such man be trusted" reads, in that light, as the comedy's quiet philosophical cover for how Shylock has been treated: the man who hates music has, by his own act, shown himself fit for it.

-"The dialogue between this newly married couple by moonlight, beginning 'On such a night,' &c., is a collection of classical elegancies."
+"The dialogue between this newly married couple by moonlight, beginning 'In such a night,' &c., is a collection of classical elegancies."

 — William Hazlitt, Characters of Shakespeare's Plays, 1817